-Open Source Flex Project: Wires UI library
+Open Source Flex Project: flexwires

-After a few weeks of hard work, I’m happy to present Wires, an open source library featuring “wiring” components for Flex.
+After a few weeks of hard work, I’m happy to present flexwires, an open source library featuring “wiring” components for Flex.
 If you’ve ever played with Yahoo!
 Pipes, you’ll understand the UI paradigm I’m talking about.
 Basically, data is passed around the application by connecting jacks together with wires, similar to how one might connect cables between a TV and DVD player or from a computer to a network.

 Be sure to take a look at the fun YouTube video player example: